BlueStamp-Engineering-2022/Abby_BSE_Project/index.md

 </pre>

 # First Milestone
 My first milestone started with setting up the Raspberry Pi, ribbon camera, and Dcorn desktop.
 An SD card was also inserted into the Pi, which provided the computer with storage and memory.
 Then, I wrote code in Raspberry Pi's Python editor to take a photo with the ribbon camera.
-After that, I used a pre-trained tensorflow model of images of common objects.
+After that, I used a pre-trained TensorFlow Lite model of images of common objects.
 This used live-feed video (from the Raspberry Pi camera) and OpenCV to process what the camera captured.
 In the Raspberry Pi terminal, I ran the detect.py code, which opened the object detection app.
 It was able to correctly identify objects such as "person," "keyboard," "phone," and more.

 [![First Milestone](https://i3.ytimg.com/vi/PaVFm4ICkAI/maxresdefault.jpg)](https://www.youtube.com/watch?v=PaVFm4ICkAI "First Milestone")
 <pre>